 From the vendor perspective, the rationale is to get the largest commitment from the customer within the shortest period of time possible, because it is a better path to meeting sales quotas, and because it makes for easier creation and management of the contract.
 Even some vendors providing discounts to nonprofits have sales goals on which the compensation of their sales teams is based, as is the case with both Blackbaud and Salesforce.org.

 From a nonprofit perspective, the decision to purchase all subscriptions effective “day one” rather than incrementally is typically due to inexperience.
 A nonprofit incorrectly assumes they can take a vendor that provides discounts to nonprofits at face value, without questioning them.
-When a nonprofit does question the rationale, they often meet with sales tactics we feel are inappropriate for vendors who emphasize their commitment to the social good sector.
+When a nonprofit does question the rationale, they often meet with sales tactics we feel are inappropriate for vendors who emphasize their commitment to the social good sector, and find it hard to avoid paying for more licenses than they need.

 The Costs to Nonprofits Are Real